tsgates/arch-wiki-markdown/wiki/Acer_Aspire_One.md

 If, on the other hand, data integrity is more important, use EXT4, XFS or another journaled filesystem instead.

+A swap partition may be preferable if you use a browser, or other memory intensive application, that easily makes the system run out of memory.
+This will use the disk somewhat more, but may prevent crashes.
+Check the system status with an application like htop.
+If you find out you need one, it's easy to create a large file and use that as a swap partition.

 > Mounting Options

-There are some tweaks you can put into place to have better performance out of filesystems.
+There are some tweaks you can employ in order to get somewhat better performance from your file systems:

 -   EXT4: